free-4-ever/gomedia/README.md

 ## Installation

-* `git clone git@github.com:free4ever/gomedia.git`
+* `git clone git@github.com:free-4-ever/gomedia.git`
 * `composer install`

 ## Setup

-first setup the enviroment file in the root of the project
+first setup the enviroment file in the root of the project.

 ### Generate an application key